Covid-19 Update - Restrictions in the West Midlands

 Weddings, civil partnership ceremonies, and funerals (including ceremonies at crematoriums) can still go ahead if they comply with the guidance and venue capacity, these are limited to a maximum number of 30 people current in national guidelines.

-People living in Birmingham, Sandwell and Solihull can travel to attend a wedding, civil partnership ceremony, or funeral, but they must not meet with another household in a private home or garden.
+People living in areas of high restrictions (tier two) can travel to attend a wedding, civil partnership ceremony, or funeral, but they must not meet with another household in a private home or garden.

 Can I go to a place of worship?